Karen Wyckoff was born Sept. 13, 1975.

 In high school Karen was captain of the cross-country ski team, received the Gold Award in Girl Scouts, and was a National Merit Semifinalist.

 Karen went to college at Willamette University in Oregon, where she continued to be an active member of the campus and community.
 Karen was always socially conscious, and at Willamette, she was involved in Habitat for Humanity and was an integral part of bringing the AIDS quilt to the campus.

-Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign; surgery done in June actually spread the sarcoma cancer.
+Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign, surgery done in June actually spread the Sarcoma Cancer.
 She knew after that first surgery that her prognosis was grim.
 She refused to stop living but instead lived more intensely.
-During the following summer and fall, Karen continued to be active, even while undergoing surgery, radiation and chemotherapy.
-She kept her summer-time job coaching tee-ball and pee-wee soccer and spent her fall completing Willamette course work by correspondence.
-Karen in Oregon
+During the following summer and fall, Karen continued to be active, even while undergoing surgery, radiation, and chemotherapy.
+She kept her summertime job coaching T-ball and pee-wee soccer and spent her fall completing Willamette course work by correspondence.
+Karen in Oregon.

 Lutheran Volunteer Corps.